 Döner kebab is a Turkish-inspired speciality that is famous across Germany.
 The meat of the kebab is slow-cooked on a vertical spit and meat shavings of the outermost layer are then wrapped in a flat or pita bread with onions and some veggies.
 The döner kebab is probably one of the most convenient and tasty street snacks, so have your fill of this before roaming the sights!

 Even though shawarma popularly forms part of Middle Eastern cuisine, it is as much of a hit as any other street food in Germany.
-The shawarma wrap consists of pieces of marinated, spit fire-roasted meat, accompanied by pickles or other veggies, garlic sauce, and french fries and wrapped in a flatbread or even a bun.
+One of the best street food in Germany, the shawarma wrap consists of pieces of marinated, spit fire-roasted meat, accompanied by pickles or other veggies, garlic sauce, and french fries and wrapped in a flatbread or even a bun.
 To amplify the flavours, vendors will sometimes add chilli flakes or yoghurt sauce.
 You can choose to opt for either - just let your vendor know.
 It is pretty similar to a döner kebab, and the use of fresh veggies makes it even better.
 Get your hands dirty by gorging on this meaty treat and come back to thank us later.

 12. Schaschlikspieß (Meat skewers)